aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

     - Enforce IMDS defaults as mandatory
     - TODO: Set alternate security contact information
 12. Enforce S3 Block Public Access at account level.
 Use the CloudFormation script "lz-s3-bpa.yaml", use StackName "lz-s3-bpa".
 13. Enroll all the OUs (Infrastructure, Sandbox, Forensic) under Control Tower Management.
 Go to AWS Control Tower --> Organization and select the OU for registration.
-Note do not put Suspended OU under Control Tower management because this is for closed/suspended accounts.
+Do not put "Suspended" OU under Control Tower management because this is for closed/suspended accounts.
 14. Configure AWS Backup for whole of organization.
     - Create new central backup account and backup administrator account under Infrastructure OU.
     - Enable AWS Backup from Control Tower --> Landing Zone Settings --> Modify settings